PauloGrosso/Robot-Car/README.md

+**IMPORTANT:** This project is out of date.
+I will update this page in late June.
+Thank you.

 # Bluetooth-Controlled Robot Vehicle

 ## About This Project

-This project is out of date.
-I will update this page in late June.
-Thank you.
 This project can be served as a basic guideline for building robots of any kind.
 It is simple to build and easy to make further improvement.